 Is a legal or symbolic ceremony best for my destination wedding?

 You’re planning your big day in Mexico or The Caribbean, the beach wedding you’ve always dreamed of, but what about making it official?
 As in legal.
-It isn’t quite as simple as getting married in the U.S., but I’m going to break it down so it can be.
+Getting married in another country may not be quite as simple as getting married in the U.S., but I’ll break it down for you.
 Read on to decide if you would have a legal or symbolic destination wedding ceremony.

 A symbolic ceremony is not official or legally recognized.
 It is simply a display of commitment.
-When opting for a symbolic ceremony for your destination wedding, you’d need to get legally married in your home state.
+Opting for a symbolic ceremony for your destination wedding means you will need to get legally married in your home state.
 Simply put, you’ll both visit your local marriage license office (often your county’s records building) and apply for marriage license.
 You can have your pastor, priest, or even justice of the peace marry you, then file the signed license.

 There are pros and cons to both.
 I tend to lean on the side of having a symbolic ceremony for destination weddings as logistically it is much simpler, but some countries do make legal weddings easier than others, which I’ll break down below.